mongodb/support-tools/getMongoData/README.md

     mongo --quiet --norc --eval "var _printJSON=true; var _ref = 'CS-XXXXX'" getMongoData.js > getMongoData-output.json

-To have the output include the full details of chunk distribution across shards, include `var _printChunkDetails=true` in the `--eval` option.
+For sharded clusters to have the output include the full details of chunk distribution across shards, include `var _printChunkDetails=true` in the `--eval` option.

 ### License